Late-time ensembles of quantum states in quantum chaotic systems

-Unlike the first moment, the second moment of the ensemble of typical states does not agree exactly with the second moment of the ensemble of Haar random states, Eq.~(\ref{eq:Haarfirstmoment}).
+Unlike the first moment, the second moment of the ensemble of typical states deviates from that of Haar-random states, Eq.~(\ref{eq:Haarfirstmoment}).
 To quantitatively estimate the difference between the second moments, we first compute the difference $\delta\rho^{(k)}$ between the matrices $\rho_{\vec{m},{\vec n}}^{(k=2)}$ for Haar random states and typical random states, and then compute its trace distance $\Delta_{k}$.
-The trace distance of a matrix is defined as the half sum of the absolute values of its eigenvalues.
+The trace distance of a matrix is defined as one half the sum of the absolute values of its eigenvalues.
 When the trace distance is computed on the difference between two density matrices, each of which has a trace equal to one, the minimum value of $\Delta_k$ is 0 (when the density matrices are equal) and its maximum value is 1.
-As shown in the Appendix, the trace distance $\Delta_{k=2}$ between ensembles is given by \be \Delta_{k=2} = \frac{1}{D}\left(1-\frac{1}{\sqrt{\pi L}}\right) + {\cal O}\left(\frac{1}{D^2}\right), \ee which is exponentially small in system size, and goes to zero in the thermodynamic limit.
+As shown in the Appendix, the trace distance $\Delta_{2}$ between ensembles is given by \be \Delta_{2} = \frac{1}{D}\left(1-\frac{1}{\sqrt{\pi L}}\right) + {\cal O}\left(\frac{1}{D^2}\right), \ee which is exponentially small in system size, and goes to zero in the thermodynamic limit.

 For higher moments, $k>2$, we take a shortcut and start the calculation by assuming $D\rightarrow\infty$.
 In this case, we can use the analogue of Eq.~(\ref{eq:haarmomentsthermo}) for each symmetry sector $M$ and assume that each $D_M$-dimensional vector $\phi_{M,\alpha}$ has random and independently-distributed components with variance $1/D_M$ ({i.e.}, no normalization constraint).
 Then, the $k$-th moment of the ensemble $\Phi$ in the thermodynamic limit is